-The ME-BMK (and ME-BMK-NS) Battery Monitor Kit is a single battery bank amp-hour meter that monitors the condition of the battery, provides information to let you know how much energy is available, and lets you plan your electrical usage to ensure the battery is not being over-discharged.
+The ME-BMK Battery Monitor Kit is a single battery bank amp-hour meter that monitors the condition of the battery, provides information to let you know how much energy you have available, and lets you plan your electrical usage to ensure the battery is not being over-discharged.
+Order Part Number: ME-BMK-N to receive the battery monitor without the 500A/50mv DC shunt.